mmarshall124/Pneumonia-Image-Classifier/README.md

 ## Methods
-This is a mostly unoptimized model using a combination of Conv2D, MaxPooling2D, and a Dense layer with dropout feeding into a sigmoid layer.
+This model uses a combination of Conv2D, MaxPooling2D, and a Dense layer with dropout feeding into a sigmoid layer.
 The loss function used is binary crossentropy.
-Using these methods, the model achieved a validation accuracy of 97.5% with an expected test accuracy around 70-80%.
+Basic image manipulations are performed on the data before being fed into the model to add diversity to the images trained on.
+Using these methods, the model achieved a validation accuracy of 87% with a test accuracy of 97.3%.
+This was confirmed by increasing the default validation set from 16 images to 80 using data removed from the training set.
+A further 20% of the training set was then set aside for testing, as there seems to be inaccurate labeling in the original test set.

 ## Future Work
-This project is still very early on in it's lifecycle.
-The model could be improved using image preprocessing techniques to add more diversity to the images trained on.
-The capacity and parameters of the model itself should also be heavily experimented with to find the optimal configuration and avoid overfitting.
-The classifier should also be modified to run on accelerated hardware such as GPUs and TPUs to save training time and better enable training in cloud environments.
+This project has achieved a high accuracy but extensive hyperparameter optimization hasn't been done to find the ideal capacity or other parameters for the network.
+Next steps may involve modifying the classifier to run on accelerated hardware such as GPUs and TPUs to save training time and better enable deployment in cloud environments.

-Something that should be investigated is possible mislabled data in the final test set as theorized by some users on the dataset's discussion board.
-This may cause final accuracy ratings to be lower than expected based on training results.